 How (and Why) to Obfuscate Source Code

 Unlike encryption, obfuscation only makes data unintelligible to humans.
-Since the data remains machine-readable to obfuscate source code protects the code from cybercriminals without adding extra steps like de-encryption that may slow down the program’s run time.
+Since the data remains machine-readable, obfuscating source code protects the code from cybercriminals without adding extra steps like de-encryption that may slow down the program’s run time.

 In the competitive world of technology-based startups, intellectual property is often the highest-value asset a company owns.
-To obfuscate source code is an essential step to protecting your IP from being stolen by competitors.
+Obfuscating source code is an essential step to protecting IP from theft by competitors.

 Why Is Source Code So Hard to Protect?

-Typically, valuable data and information is protected by restricting access.
+Typically, valuable data and information are protected by restricting access.

 For example, sensitive client files are kept secure in password-protected, encrypted accounts that are difficult or impossible for criminals to breach.